unres/ElevatorInterface/README.md

 - This confusing image makes a user confused on functionality of that specific button
 - Without an audio que, a user does not know if button was properly selected.
 Especially if the user is blind

+**Common/Rare Use Cases**

+- Fast way to travel between floors in a building
+- Allows for users in a wheelchair to travel up floors in a building -

 **Common Sequence of Actions**